 - to eat dessert only between meals (not at the end of a meal).

 What do you value more – your health or your habits?

-Note that the idea of proper food combining for health has many critics and skeptics.
+Note that the idea of food combining for healthy digestion has many critics and skeptics.
 Most of the criticism is theoretical.
 Most of the critics and skeptics have never read Dr. Hay’s nor Dr. Shelton’s book nor any other book about food combining.
 None of the critics whom I know have actually tried food combining for themselves.

 Regarding published science, no clinical trial has ever been done to prove that water is a cure for extreme dehydration nor that prunes have a laxative effect, yet we all know that these are true.
 As Dr. Shelton said, “look for the truth, and your health will follow.”
 The truth does not always conform to the opinion of the majority.
 Skepticism is healthy, but let us not overlook the simple facts (different organs, pH, and enzymes) and also biochemical individuality to explain why this method already works for many people.